 So, onto the apps and accessories I recommend investing in to get yourself setup for iPad lettering like a pro.

-I find that the Apple Pencil, straight out of the box, is unbalanced and too thin for me to work with comfortably for long periods of time.
+I find that the Apple Pencil, straight out of the box, feels unbalanced and too thin for me to work with comfortably for long periods of time.
 I’ve tried a few things to rectify that – including wrapping washi tape around the pencil! – but the thing I’ve found works best for me is a silicone cover like the one below.
 They’re less than $10 and are available on Amazon and eBay.
 Not only do they make a huge difference to how comfortable it is to work with – particularly when I’m sketching a full day event – it’s also a great way to minimise the risk of losing your cap!
 (The link below is an affiliate link, I earn a commission if you purchase via this link)

 Matte Screen Protector